 • Q3 FY21 voluntary attrition for IT services declined to 10.0% from 15.8% in Q3 FY20.

-To study more reports and get more infographics on Infosys Ltd, Kindly Click Here.
+To study more reports and get more infographics on Infosys Ltd, Kindly go to web.stockedge.com

 Future Outlook of Infosys Ltd:

 • For FY21, the revenue growth guidance increases to 4.5%-5% in constant currency and the operating margin guidance increases to 24%-24.5%.
-This was on the back of continued strong performance, solid deal wins, robust deal pipeline, acceleration of spends on digital transformation and improving demand environment in large verticals.
+This was on the back of continued strong performance, solid deal wins, robust deal pipeline, acceleration of spending on digital transformation, and improving demand environment in large verticals.

-• The company should be a key beneficiary of a recovery in IT spends in FY22, given its capabilities around Cloud and Digital transformation.
+• The company should be a key beneficiary of a recovery in IT spending in FY22, given its capabilities around Cloud and Digital transformation.

-• In the next four to five years, most of the companies are expected to migrate to cloud and use of Artificial Intelligence (AI) will gain momentum.
-Therefore, digital, large deals, client mining and opening of new accounts are expected to be key revenue drivers.
+• In the next four to five years, most companies are expected to migrate to the cloud, and the use of Artificial Intelligence (AI) will gain momentum.
+Therefore, digital, large deals, client mining, and opening of new accounts are expected to be key revenue drivers.

-The company is also partnering with public and private cloud players like AWS, Google, Azure, Nutanix, VMware and SAAS/APP players like SAP, Adobe, Oracle to further strengthen its cloud capability.
+The company is also partnering with public and private cloud players like AWS, Google, Azure, Nutanix, VMware, and SAAS/APP players like SAP, Adobe, and Oracle to further strengthen its cloud capability.

 • Additionally, the management has highlighted cost measures, which it will undertake to improve profitability viz.
-1) optimising onsite/offshore mix & nearshoring, 2) improving onsite and offsite pyramid, 3) automation, 4) rationalising subcontracting cost and 5) improving digital value.
+1) optimizing onsite/offshore mix & nearshoring, 2) improving onsite and offsite pyramid, 3) automation, 4) rationalizing subcontracting cost and 5) improving digital value.

 •No weakness in Q4 FY21 is expected by the management.
 However, some seasonality would keep the momentum low.